marcbllv/regex3000/README.md

 # Regex3000

-Simply the most awesome regex parser in the world!
+Quoting Larry Page: "*Simply the most awesome regex parser in the world!!*"

 Just kidding, this is just a project I did by myself to know more about how regex parsing works, and to learn Go.